IBM/trusted-service-identity/docs/spire-workload-registrar.md

   In this case the registrar is running on the node `10.38.240.214`
 * Connect to Tornjak server UI, and list the agents.
 Get the SVID (SPIFFE ID) of the agent running on the specific node (as above).
 You can use the search function.
+* In the selected agent row in the table, click on the three dots in the rightmost column under `Workload Attestor Plugin`.
+Under `Add WorkLoad Attestor Info→WorkLoad Attestor Plugin`, select Kubernetes, and click `Save & Add`.
 * Create a new entry `(Select Entries → Create Entry)`
-   - and paste the Agent SVID as a `Parent ID`
+   - Select the matching Agent SVID as a `Parent ID`
    - Use the sample string suggested at the end of the helm/OpenShift deployment as `SPIFFE ID` for the registrar:
    ```
    spiffe://openshift.space-x.com/space-x.01/workload-registrar
    ```
-   - Use the `selectors` suggested by the installation: e.g:
+   - Under Selectors Recommendation, select the `selectors` suggested by the installation under `Selectors Recommendation`.
+For example, if the installation suggests the following:
    ```
    k8s:sa:spire-k8s-registrar,k8s:ns:spire,k8s:container-name:k8s-workload-registrar
    ```
+   check off `k8s:sa`, `k8s:ns`, `k8s:container-name`.
+Then under `Selectors`, fill in the suggested values.
    - Make sure to check the `Admin Flag`, so the registrar gets enough permissions to create new entries.

 If everything was fine, we should start seeing new entries, including the agents and the registrar `(Entries → Entry List)`